 \subsection{Background}

 California is committed to reducing greenhouse gas emissions through various approaches.
 However, the two largest contributors to greenhouse gas emissions in California are transportation and electricity generation.
-California had 18.84 \% percent of vehicle sales be electric in 2022 \cite{ev_sale_percentage} and plans on banning internal combustion engine vehicles by 2035 \cite{ice_ban}.
+In California,18.84 \% percent of 2022 vehicle sales were electric, \cite{ev_sale_percentage} and the state plans on banning internal combustion engine vehicles by 2035 \cite{ice_ban}.
 At the same time, California is increasing the number of charging stations in the state, having over 13,737 stations \cite{ev_stations_CA}.
 Electric vehicle technology has improved, and new vehicles can charge in 20-60 minutes \cite{ev_stats}.
-This is due to Level 3 charging, which can be as high as 350 kilowatts (kW) opposed to Level 2 charging, which is capped at 19 kW \cite{ev_stats}.
+This is due to Level 3 charging, which can be as high as 350 kilowatts (kW), as opposed to Level 2 charging, which is capped at 19 kW \cite{ev_stats}.
 While this innovation has led to a higher practicality for electric vehicles, it also leads to more difficulty for the owners of these chargers since they can create a tremendous amount of loads very quickly.
 Most Level 2 chargers consumers use are similar in load to an air conditioner.
 While California tries to increase clean energy penetration, it also needs to reduce the amount of GHG emissions produced by transportation through electrification.
 This leads to two conundrums: how will California add enough capacity for electrified transport, and how clean is the grid to minimize the amount of emissions associated with battery electric vehicles?
 One proposal to mitigate the strain on the grid is to keep electricity production and EV charging local by using microgrids.
 A microgrid is defined as: “‘a group of interconnected loads and distributed energy resources within clearly defined electrical boundaries that acts as a single controllable entity with respect to the grid.
-A microgrid can connect and disconnect from the grid to enable it to operate in both grid-connected or island-mode” As microgrids and EV chargers become ubiquitous, it is crucial to study the economic and environmental impacts EV charging in particular fast charging, will have on microgrids.
+A microgrid can connect and disconnect from the grid to enable it to operate in both grid-connected or island-mode” As microgrids and EV chargers become ubiquitous, it is crucial to study the economic and environmental impacts EV charging, in particular fast charging, will have on microgrids.

 \subsection{Literature Review}